GoogleCloudPlatform/serverless-spark-workshop/cell-tower-anomaly-detection-dbt/README.md

 }

 ```

+If there are timeouts errors, re-execute the script.

 **_NOTE 1:_** dbt Core v1.3, currently in beta, adds Python models to dbt.
 For more information check [this](https://docs.getdbt.com/docs/building-a-dbt-project/building-models/python-models)

 **_NOTE 2:_** Serverless spark support in dbt is experimental, please see this [issue](https://github.com/dbt-labs/dbt-bigquery/pull/259 )